ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The parameters of this message consist of the following:

-- messageType REQUIRED.
-MUST be the value urn:ietf:satp:msgtype:transfer-commence-msg.
+- messageType REQUIRED: MUST be the value urn:ietf:satp:msgtype:transfer-commence-msg.

 - sessionId REQUIRED: A unique identifier chosen earlier by the client in the Initialization Request Message.

 - transferContextId REQUIRED: A unique identifier used to identify the current transfer session at the application layer.

 - hashTransferInitClaim REQUIRED: Hash of the Transfer Initialization Claim in the Transfer Proposal message.

 - hashPrevMessage REQUIRED.
 The cryptographic hash of the last message, in this case the Transfer Proposal Receipt message.
 The default hash algorithm is SHA256.